A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Methods

-We denote this model by LTN$_\mathcal{T}(\boldsymbol\mu,\boldsymbol\Sigma)$.
+We denote this model by LTN$(\boldsymbol\mu,\boldsymbol\Sigma)$.
 A graphical model representation of the LTN model for a dataset with $n$ exchangeable samples indexed by $i = 1,\cdots,n$ is shown in Figure \ref{fig:original}.

-At first glance, while LTN affords flexible mean and covariance structures, it suffers from the same lack of conjugacy as existing LN models based on log-ratio transforms such as {\em alr}, {\em clr} and {\em ilr}.
-Fortunately, the binomial decomposition of the likelihood under LTN allows a data-augmentation technique called Pólya-Gamma (PG) augmentation \citep{polson} to restore the conjugacy.
-In fact, this data-augmentation strategy ensures full conjugacy for LTN models even with additional modeling hierarchical such as covariates and multiple variance components, as one can adopt a variety of conjugate (hyper)priors on the Gaussian parameters $(\boldsymbol{\mu},\boldsymbol{\Sigma})$, making LTN substantially more computationally tractable than DTM.
+At first glance, while LTN affords flexible mean and covariance structures, it suffers from the same lack of conjugacy as existing LN models based on log-ratio transforms such as alr, clr and ilr.
+Fortunately, the binomial decomposition of the likelihood under LTN allows a data-augmentation technique called P\'olya-Gamma (PG) augmentation \citep{polson} to restore the conjugacy.
+In fact, this data-augmentation strategy ensures full conjugacy for LTN models even with additional modeling hierarchy such as covariates and multiple variance components, provided that one adopts any conjugate (hyper)priors on the Gaussian parameters $(\boldsymbol{\mu},\boldsymbol{\Sigma})$, making LTN substantially more versatile and computationally tractable than DTM.
+A graphical model representation of LTN with PG augmentation for a dataset of $n$ exchangeable samples is shown in Figure~\ref{fig:ltn_pg}.
+Details of the P\'olya-Gamma augmentation for LTN are provided in Supplementary Material \ref{sec:s-pg}.